Dlacreme/wttj/ex01/README.md

     -log DEBUG
 ```

+**Please note invalid rows are ignored.
+They are displayed as 'warning'.
+They can be shown or hidden by using correctly the `-log` argument**

 ## Geolocation

 The tricky part here is clearly about finding the continent.
 I came up with 3 solutions: